jakubgarfield/kiwis/content/trips/2016/03/15/a-day-with-hobbits/index.md

 !![A chill out in front of fireplace with a pint of beer](76)

-So, in my opinion, it wasn’t bad experience.
+So, in my opinion, it wasn’t a bad experience.
 In Jakub’s opinion, it was a waste of money.
-I’m glad that we went there, but true is that, unless you are really a fan of everything around The Lord of the Rings and The Hobbit movies, it’s probably not worth the money -- and there are [other places](https://barakuba.com/trips/2016/02/01/tongariro-alpine-crossing/) that are much more spectacular.
-Even when, I believe, it takes plenty of time and effort to keep this place alive.
+I’m glad that we went there, but the true is that, unless you are really a fan of everything around The Lord of the Rings and The Hobbit movies, it’s probably not worth the money -- and there are [other places](https://barakuba.com/trips/2016/02/01/tongariro-alpine-crossing/) that are much more spectacular.